 Not only can their chirping be maddening, but crickets will eat wool, linen, silk, and cotton.
-Your clothing can be damaged and wool rugs and anything else in your house that is made of natural fibers.
+Your clothing can be damaged, as well as wool rugs and anything else in your house that is made of natural fibers.
 They will damage wall coverings and wood.
 Anything constructed of plant materials is in danger.

 How to Get Rid of Crickets the Organic Way

-- Recruit a child to catch the crickets, like my Grandpa did.
+- Recruit a child to catch the crickets, like my grandpa did.
 The kids think this is fun.
 Have them put them in a jar.
-If they want to have them for pets for awhile, let them.
-Just be sure they don't let the crickets loose.
+If they want to have them for pets for a while, let them.
+Just be sure they don't let the insects loose.

 - You can use boric acid.
 This is a good solution unless you have small children or pets.

-- Pet frogs and toads will eat the crickets, but I'd think they would be more bother than the crickets themselves.
+- Pet frogs and toads will eat them, but I'd think they would be more bother than the crickets themselves.

 - There is a product called Orange Guard that is made from plant extract.
 It is approved by the EPA and has safe ingredients.

-- Try vacuuming the crickets.
+- Try vacuuming them.
 The vacuum cleaner will probably kill the insects, but check after you've finished.
 If they are alive, you may want to kill them.
 If you are really humane, place them a long way away from the house.
-I wouldn't feel sorry for the crickets though, because they are cannibals and will eat each other if they are hungry enough.
+I wouldn't feel sorry for the crickets, though, because they are cannibals and will eat each other if they are hungry enough.
 They will also eat other crickets that aren't as strong as they are.

 - Set out a jar with molasses in it.
 The crickets jump in and can't get back out.